INFINITE-TECHNOLOGY/infinite-technology.github.io/Bobbin/documentation/index.md

 As an Open Source Community, we are taking an initiative to come up with a new experimental approach to create a lightweight yet functionally saturated Logger using up-to-date technology such as JSR 223 and Groovy.

-### The Problem
+### The Problems

 > Existing logging solutions provide only partial support for scripting in configuration.

 We end up doing declarative programming in logger configuration (XML, JSON, YAML, programmatic configuration) rather than configuring logger dynamically interpret configuration values during run-time using imperative scripting.

-Let's consider the example of Logback configuration to filter to log only INFO messages:
+Let's consider the example of Logback filter configuration to log only INFO messages:
 ```xml
 <filter class="ch.qos.logback.classic.filter.LevelFilter">
   <level>INFO</level>